fenago/postgres-course/md/Lab_3.md

 ```
 CREATE TABLE employee (
 empid BIGINT NOT NULL PRIMARY KEY
 ,job_code TEXT NOT NULL
 ,salary NUMERIC NOT NULL
 );

 INSERT INTO employee VALUES (1, 'A1', 50000.00);
 INSERT INTO employee VALUES (2, 'B1', 40000.00);
-INSERT INTO employee SELECT generate_series(10,1000), 'A2', 10000.00);
+INSERT INTO employee VALUES (generate_series(10,1000), 'A2', 10000.00);
 ```